Application for Observing Time

-- Service B: These programmes are scheduled as backup, when
+- Service B: These programs are scheduled as backup, when

-all Service A programmes (including those for guaranteed
+all Service A programs (including those for guaranteed

 time) have got their data or they cannot be executed.
 This

-implies that time for these programmes is allocated
+implies that time for these programs is allocated

 generally towards the end of the semester and only